 Obviously, you’re going there for the Golden Temple.
 It’s one place you can never get tired of visiting.
 In my three days at Amritsar, I visited the temple every day, sometimes twice a day.
 The Jallianwala Baug is barely a few meters from the temple, although there’s nothing to see except a huge park filled with locals and tourists.

-The Partition Museum is a new addition to the things to do in Amritsar, launched in 2017.
+The Partition Museum is a new addition to the list of things-to-do in Amritsar, launched in 2017.
 It houses tonnes of photos along with arts and artifacts to learn more about India’s partition history.
 Ticket costs Rs.
 10 and photography is not permitted inside the museum.

 You must also visit the Wagah Border.
 I mean c’mon!
 You have to go there and scream your lungs out while jawans on both sides go about this perfectly synchronised Beating Retreat ceremony.
-Joining in to sing ‘Yeh desh hai veer jawano’ and ‘Aisa des hai mera’ along with thousands of other visitors, turning the stadium into a patriotic rave party is a bonus!
+Joining in to sing ‘Yeh desh hai veer jawano’ and ‘Aisa des hai mera’, turning the stadium into a patriotic rave party is a bonus!